tmbdev-tutorials/das2024-keynote/presentation.md

 - Large Academic/Non-Profit Archives (<100 users)
   - Large diverse collections of scanned docs
-  - Requires low error, high quality markupt, reading order.
+  - Requires low error, high quality markup, reading order.
   - Often used by academics interested in the details of the text.
   - Not currently well-served.